Software

 Articulated Model Inheritance

-The ArtModel is clearly the most complicated component of the IPRL.
-When looking at this and the subsequent constituents diagrams, refer to the description of the modelon the IPRL page.
+The ArtModel is clearly the most complicated component of the ISL.
+When looking at this and the subsequent constituents diagrams, refer to the description of the model on the ISL page.

 Articulated Model Constituents